jlelli19/Tinkr/README.md

 # Gnarly Bros Media
-Fun, simple, and creative software solutions for your avergae Joe
+Fun, simple, and creative software solutions for your average Joe